 In summary, most group plans and full coverage individual health plans purchased through the marketplace (healthcare.gov or takecommmandhealth.com) qualify.
-The most common exceptions we see are short-term plans and coverage for only vision and dental plans.
+The most common exceptions we see are cash benefit plans, short-term plans and coverage for only vision and dental plans.
 Also, see our article about sharing plans (like Medi-Share), another type of plan we see often.

 If a plan provide Minimum Essential Coverage, it means that it covers the following 10 Essential Health Benefits:

 - Outpatient care—the kind you get without being admitted to a hospital